KBLiveSolutions/open.control-firmware/README.md

     - Board: Select "Raspberry Pi RP2040 Boards" then "Raspberry Pi Pico"
     - USB Stack: "Adafruit Tiny USB"
     - Port: there should be a line that corresponds to the open·control board.
 It should appear as a COM port, but I don't know exactly the name.
 If you can't find it, unplug open·control, look at the Port menu, then plug it and select the new line.
+9. Edit the code
-9. Click on the "Upload" arrow in the top menu (Ctrl U) **=> The code should be uploaded to  open·control !**
+10. Click on the "Upload" arrow in the top menu (Ctrl U) **=> The code should be uploaded to  open·control !**

+More info on the [open·control Wiki(url=https://github.com/KBLiveSolutions/open.control/wiki)]